Edge Delta Elastic Output

 name

 A descriptive name for the node.
-This is the name that will appear in Visual Pipelines and you can reference this node in the yaml using the name.
+This is the name that will appear in Visual Pipelines and you can reference this node in the YAML using the name.
 It must be unique across all nodes.
-It is a yaml list element so it begins with a -
+It is a YAML list element so it begins with a -

 and a space followed by the string.
 It is a required parameter for all nodes.